Towards an Explainable Comparison and Alignment of Feature Embeddings

 \textbf{Embeddings Alignment.} There are many works on embedding alignment for multimodal models \cite{Bellagente_multifusion, lu2024ovis, han2023onellm, wang2023connecting, girdhar2023imagebind, grave19a}. \citet{unaligning, eslami2025mitigate} introduced a method, which demonstrates that adversarial perturbations can force text embeddings to align with any image in multimodal models, exposing security vulnerabilities in vision-language learning. \citet{chorus} proposed ModalChorus, an interactive system that visualizes and corrects misalignments in multi-modal embeddings, improving interpretability and optimization.
 Focusing on fine-grained alignment, \citet{tokenvlm} introduced a method for explicitly aligning individual word embeddings with corresponding visual features, leveraging cross-modal attention to refine token-image associations.
-In contrast, our work focuses on aligning embeddings in a kernel setting specifically to match their sample clusters, leading to a different approach to embedding comparison.
+In contrast, our work focuses on aligning embeddings in a kernel setting to match their sample clusters.